gas-buddy/usdl-regex/README.md

 CHANGELOG
 =========
+# 1.4.1
+- Fix Massachsetts to accept new DL format starting with "SA"
+- Fixed small readme issues

 # 1.4.0
 - Added a new method "isValidOrReturnDescription" to return description on falsy validation
 - Fixed some test cases